dunst-project/docker-images/README.md

 - **copy** the repo into the container (you local repo stays untouched)
 - execute the tests in the docker image

-If you do not want to build the images, but download the prebuilt ones from dockerhub, add the variable `DOCKER_TECHNIQUE=pull` to your make call.
+If you do not want to build the images, but download the prebuilt ones from Github Container Registry (ghcr.io), add the variable `DOCKER_TECHNIQUE=pull` to your make call.

 If you do not use docker but a replacement (with compatible CLI; e.g. [podman](https://github.com/containers/podman)), add the variable `DOCKER=podman` to your make call.